 Choose your own adventure:

-Head south to Old Faithful, with stops at Grand Prismatic, Artists Paintpots, and other geothermal features along the way.
+Geothermal wonders: Head south to Old Faithful, with stops at Grand Prismatic Spring, Artists Paintpots, and other geothermal features along the way.

-Drive into the Lamar Valley, where wildlife spotting from roadside pullouts is an art and an adventure.
+Wildlife watching: Drive into the Lamar Valley, where wildlife spotting from roadside pullouts is an art and an adventure.
+Bring binoculars and keep your eyes peeled for bison herds, pronghorn, elk, and even wolves.

-Check out the Grand Canyon of the Yellowstone and Yellowstone Lake.
+Canyon views: Check out the Grand Canyon of the Yellowstone and Yellowstone Lake.
+The Upper and Lower Falls are some of the most photographed waterfalls in the country.

-Choose a day hike from Yellowstone’s 1000+ miles of hiking trails, and see what the park has to offer off the main boardwalks.
+Backcountry trails: Choose a day hike from Yellowstone's 1,000+ miles of hiking trails, and see what the park has to offer off the main boardwalks.

 Check out our guide on how to do Yellowstone in a day for more tips.